o3de/o3de.org/content/docs/user-guide/gems/reference/asset-memory-analyzer.md

 The snapshot file is created in the project log directory located at `dev/Cache/ProjectName/pc/user/log` and named `assetmem-2020-01-30-11-45-25.json` or `.csv`.

 {{< note >}}
-Due to the limitations of the `CSV` format, only a top-level overview of assets will be written to `CSV`, *without* the hierarchical drill-down available in the `JSON` file or the **ImGUI** overlay window.
+Due to the limitations of the `CSV` format, only a top-level overview of assets will be written to `CSV`, *without* the hierarchical drill-down available for `JSON` files or the **ImGUI** overlay window.
 {{ /note }}
 ## View a JSON Asset Memory Analysis Snapshot in a Browser {#view-json-snapshot-in-browser}